 2. Lookout for anti-competitive practices

-It is no defence for a company director or a salesperson to say that they did not know that what they were doing was wrong and contrary to UK competition law.
+It is no defence for a company director or a salesperson to say that they did not know what they were doing was wrong and contrary to UK competition law.

-Few people in business are competition law experts, and it is easy to get sucked into what starts out as a friendly local trade association and ends up as a price-fixing cartel, with all the financial and reputational damage consequences for the companies and individuals involved.
+Few people in business are competition law experts, and it is easy to get sucked into what starts as a friendly local trade association and ends up as a price-fixing cartel, with all the financial and reputational damage consequences for the companies and individuals involved.

 3. Size doesn't matter